Frederick II, Holy Roman Emperor: Conflict with Innocent IV and the Council of Lyons

 The council was under-attended and despite initially appearing that it could end with a compromise, the intervention of Ranieri, who had a series of scurrilous pamphlets published against Frederick (in which, among other things, he defined the emperor as a heretic and an Antichrist), led the prelates towards a less accommodating solution.
-Frederick seemed inclined to go to Lyon and argue his case in person but, because of the Emperor’s charismatic reputation, power and influence, Innocent would not allow this for fear of Frederick swaying the council.
+Frederick seemed inclined to go to Lyon and argue his case in person but, because of the emperor's charismatic reputation, power and influence, Innocent would not allow this for fear of Frederick swaying the council.
 One month later, before Frederick's representatives even reached Lyon, Innocent IV declared Frederick to be deposed as emperor, characterizing him as a "friend of Babylon's sultan", "of Saracen customs", "provided with a harem guarded by eunuchs", like the schismatic emperor of Byzantium, and in sum a "heretic".
 The illegitimate "deposition" of the emperor provoked consternation from other European monarchs and, weary of the interference of an overweening pope, none offered any meaningful support to Innocent.
 Louis IX, sympathetic to the emperor, refused Innocent's requests to enter France and Henry III of England, pushed by English discontent with increased church fundraising to finance a papal war with Frederick, rebuffed Innocent's entreaties to move to Gascony.
 Even within some of the clergy in France, Germany, England, and Italy itself, unrest with Frederick's "deposition" and the preaching of a crusade against the emperor grew.
-Nevertheless, Innocent IV had made the struggle between pope and emperor an all-or-nothing one, which would doom first the power of the Empire (after Frederick’s death) then, eventually, the power of the papacy as well.
+Nevertheless, Innocent IV had made the struggle between pope and emperor an all-or-nothing one, which would doom first the power of the Empire (after Frederick's death) then, eventually, the power of the papacy as well.
 The papacy raised its intractable standard.

-Frederick himself was, more than any other figure since late Antiquity, the singular "personal imperative" of the empire and Romanity itself.
+Frederick met the challenge with all the means of public persuasion at his disposal and he seems to have had a relatively efficient "propaganda machine" that addressed encyclicals to his fellow monarchs and rebutted each of the papal denunciations in detail while his representatives argued the imperial case in person across the courts of Europe.
+The emperor had already summoned an imperial diet in Verona in the early spring of 1245 which, despite his excommunication at the time, was well-attended, where he issued an imperial bull which affirmed a broad condemnation of Innocent's prejudicial deposition by the princes of the empire.
+This, along with Frederick's efforts to persuade other European monarchs of Innocent's mendacity and duplicity, seems to have had some effect on the meagre attendance of the Council of Lyons.
+However now that the struggle with the papacy was joined without hope of reconciliation, Frederick himself became, more than any other figure since late antiquity, the singular "personal imperative" of the empire and Romanity itself.
 Hardened by the struggle, everything in his rulership was now intrinsically bound to him.
 The strain of the coming years would show him at his most despotic, absolutist and ruthless.
-In retaliation to the partisan deposition at Lyon, Frederick brutally purged the clergy in Sicily and Italy of Innocent’s supporters wherever he found them.
+In retaliation to the partisan deposition at Lyon, Frederick purged the clergy in Sicily and Italy of Innocent's supporters wherever he found them.
 Across Italy, he waged a campaign of terror to target any hint of opposition, papal-backed or otherwise.
 His reprisals were brutal and Frederick was supposed to have declared, "I have been the anvil long enough… now I shall be the hammer."